5 Ways to Prepare for Divorce Mediation

 4. Find a Lawyer for Legal Advice

 It can take time to find a lawyer you trust, works well with you, and has availability.
 You’ll also likely want a lawyer who offers “unbundled services” meaning that you can book them for hourly time for legal advice rather than having to pay a large retainer fee.
-You can meet with a lawyer before mediation begins, and at any time throughout or at the close of the process.
-Many clients wait to find a lawyer until they need to consult one and then are waiting several weeks and delaying mediation.
-If you’ve already met the lawyer you’ll be well-poised to get that legal advice as soon as you need it.
+You can meet with a lawyer before mediation begins, and at any time throughout the process.
+Many clients wait to find a lawyer until they need legal advice at the close of mediation and are then delaying the process while they wait for a meeting.
+If you’ve already found a lawyer you’ll be well-poised to get that legal advice as soon as you need it.

 5. Get Help from Experts